AdoDragicevic/portfolio/README.md

 # Portfolio website

-## This is the landing page for my first Portfolio.
+## This is the landing page for my first Portfolio (June 2020).
 You can find out more about me and see some of my projects hosted on Heroku. :computer:

 ### Try it on Heroku